brianshumate/water-everywhere-book/rivers/README.md

 suavely swooped and swooshed
 tightly coupled fluid moves

-and yes it did fell like a
+and yes it did feel like a
 movie or a dream.

 A dream of flying together,